fromsantanu/BRP-Main/pages/Chapter3.md

-# Chapter: List Data Structure in R
+#Chapter 01 - List Data Structure in R

 ## Introduction
 In R, a list is a versatile data structure that can hold elements of different types and sizes.
 It is an essential structure for storing heterogeneous data and performing complex operations.
 This chapter will cover the basics of lists, their creation, and various operations that can be performed on lists.